-The Board of Directors met five times in 2019 since we commenced operations as an independent company in April 2019.
+The Board of Directors met eight times in 2020.
 No director attended less than 75% of the meetings of the Board of Directors and its committees on which he or she served.

 Information Regarding Committees of the Board of Directors